Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxVersion.md

 Numeric values of the three integer fields contained in versionString are
 available in fields of the second return argument, "versionStructure".

+If Psychtoolbox was installed using Neurodebian or GIT, this source
+is available in the field 'Flavor'.

-### The field 'Flavor' defines the subtype of Psychtoolbox being used:
+### Using SVN, the field 'Flavor' defines the subtype of Psychtoolbox being used:

 \* beta: The term 'current' is a synonym for 'beta'.
 Beta releases are the
 only releases we provide at this point.
 'Beta' is a historical name, not